keeprich/study-devops-notes/AWS_cert-Summary.md

 Explanation
 In general, when your object size reaches 100 MB, you should consider using multipart uploads instead of uploading the object in a single operation.

-CORRECT: "Use Multipart Upload" is the correct answer.
+## CORRECT: "Use Multipart Upload" is the correct answer.

 # Some data has become corrupted in an Amazon RDS database.
 A Solutions Architect plans to use point-in-time restore to recover the data to the last known good configuration.
 Which of the following statements is correct about restoring an RDS database to a specific point-in-time? (choose 2)

-Explanation
+Explanation:
 You can restore a DB instance to a specific point in time, creating a new DB instance.
 When you restore a DB instance to a point in time, the default DB security group is applied to the new DB instance.
 If you need custom DB security groups applied to your DB instance, you must apply them explicitly using the AWS Management Console, the AWS CLI modify-db-instance command, or the Amazon RDS API ModifyDBInstance operation after the DB instance is available.

 Restored DBs will always be a new RDS instance with a new DNS endpoint and you can restore up to the last 5 minutes.

-CORRECT: "You can restore up to the last 5 minutes" is a correct answer.
+## CORRECT: "You can restore up to the last 5 minutes" is a correct answer.

-CORRECT: "The default DB security group is applied to the new DB instance" is also a correct answer.
+## CORRECT: "The default DB security group is applied to the new DB instance" is also a correct answer.

 # A large multi-national client has requested a design for a multi-region database.
 The master database will be in the EU (Frankfurt) region and databases will be located in 4 other regions to service local read traffic.
 The database should be a managed service including the replication.
 The solution should be cost-effective and secure.
 Which AWS service can deliver these requirements?

 Explanation
 Amazon RDS Read replicas are used for read heavy databases and the replication is asynchronous.
 Read replicas are used for workload sharing and offloading.
 Read replicas can be in another region.
 This solution will enable better performance for users in the other AWS regions for database queries and is a managed service.

-CORRECT: "RDS with cross-region Read Replicas" is the correct answer.
+## CORRECT: "RDS with cross-region Read Replicas" is the correct answer.

 # A company runs a web-based application that uses Amazon EC2 instances for the web front-end and Amazon RDS for the database back-end.
 The web application writes transaction log files to an Amazon S3 bucket and the quantity of files is becoming quite large.
 It is acceptable to retain the most recent 60 days of log files and permanently delete the rest.
 Which action can a Solutions Architect take to enable this to happen automatically?

 Explanation
 To manage your objects so that they are stored cost effectively throughout their lifecycle, configure their Amazon S3 Lifecycle.
 An S3 Lifecycle configuration is a set of rules that define actions that Amazon S3 applies to a group of objects.
 There are two types of actions: